ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/data-entities.md

 #### Referencing other RO-Crates

 A referenced RO-Crate is also a [Dataset], but where its [hasPart] do not need to be listed.
-Instead, its content and further metadata is available from its own RO-Crate Metadata File.
-An RO-Crate that is referencing another crate `http://example.com/another-crate/` and metadata file `http://example.com/another-crate/ro-crate-metadata.json` will declare it as:
+Instead, its content and further metadata is available from its own RO-Crate Metadata Document.
+An RO-Crate that is referencing another crate `http://example.com/another-crate/` and metadata document `http://example.com/another-crate/ro-crate-metadata.json` will declare it as:

 ```json
 {